MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/create-edit-or-delete-a-security-group.md

 ---
-title: "Create, edit, or delete a security group in the Office 365 admin center" ms.author: sirkkuw
+title: "Create, edit, or delete a security group in the Microsoft 365 admin center" ms.author: sirkkuw
 author: Sirkkuw
 manager: scotv